 Do not make travel arrangements to come to New Student Orientation until you receive your online confirmation notice indicating the session for which you are scheduled.
 Please print this confirmation for your records.

-LAST DATE TO SIGN UP WITHOUT A LATE FEE
+LAST DATE TO MAKE CHANGES (ADD OR CANCEL) WITHOUT A LATE FEE

-Session 110 is reserved primarily for non-CA residents and international students only.
+Most reservations for Session 109 will be held for non-CA residents and international students only.

-Session 111 is reserved primarily for non-CA residents and international students only.
+Most reservations for Session 110 will be held for non-CA residents and international students only.

-Session 112 is reserved primarily for non-CA residents and international students only.
+Most reservations for Session 111 will be held for non-CA residents and international students only.

 You can sign up for a New Student Orientation session from your MyUCLA page - please make sure that you read all the information pertaining to your session thoroughly to avoid additional fees.

-First Year New Student Orientation Session Fee - $375
+First Year New Student Orientation Session Fee - The current fee is $445.

 Early Arrival Fee - $50